CODEJIN/RHRNet/README.md

 # RHRNet

-* This code is a RHRNet unofficial code.
+* This repository is a RHRNet unofficial code.

 * The following is the paper I referred: